 Why Does Tritium Fade?

-Tritium is a radioactive isotope with a half-life of 12.3 years.
-As it decays, it emits beta particles that excite the phosphor coating in the glass tubes to produce light.
-Over time, as the tritium gas is consumed through radioactive decay, the number of beta emissions decreases—causing the glow to gradually dim.
+As tritium decays, it emits beta particles that excite the phosphor coating in the glass tubes to produce light.
+Over time, as the tritium gas is consumed, the glow dims.
 After two decades, only about 25% of the original brightness remains.

 Where Are Tritium Signs Used?

-Tritium exit signs are ideal in environments where electricity is unavailable or unreliable.
-Common locations include:
+Tritium exit signs are ideal in environments where electricity is unavailable or unreliable, such as:

 - Underground tunnels and mines